Culiacán: Prehispanic era

-In ancient times, there was an indigenous settlement called Huey Colhuacan that dated back to Tecpatl, which corresponds to the year 628 CE.
+An ancient indigenous settlement called Huey Colhuacan dates back to Tecpatl, corresponding to the year 628 CE.
 The Aztecs built it during their pilgrimage.
 Its exact location is unknown, but it is assumed that it was close to the current town of Culiacáncito.
-The ancient settlers were called Culichis.

 Founding

-The city that we know today as Culiacán was co-founded in 1531 by conquistadors Lázaro de Cebreros and Nuño Beltrán de Guzmán under the name "Villa de San Miguel".
+The city known today as Culiacán was co-founded in 1531 by conquistadors Lázaro de Cebreros and Nuño Beltrán de Guzmán under the name "Villa de San Miguel".
 Upon their arrival in the 16th century, the Spanish found the existence of farmhouses organized in indigenous nations by the tribe of the Tahues, which brought together a group of people of the same origin and language who had a common tradition.

-Other indigenous peoples that inhabited the original territory of Culiacán were the Tebacas, Pacaxes, Sabaibo and Achires.
+Other indigenous peoples that inhabited the original territory of Culiacán were the Tebacas, Pacaxes, Sabaibo, and Achires.

-After their war of conquest, in 1531, de Cebreros and de Guzmán organized the territories acquired into three provinces.
+After their war of conquest in 1531, de Cebreros and de Guzmán organized the territories acquired into three provinces.
 One of them was Culiacán, which was delimited to the South by the Elota River and to the North by the Mocorito River, depending on the Kingdom of Nueva Galicia.
 Organized in this way, the territory lasted until 1786, the year in which the administration system was implemented, with Sonora and Sinaloa forming the province of Arizpe and the older province of Culiacán remaining the same.

 Independent Mexico

 On 6 October 1821, independence was sworn in Culiacán.
-Culiacán was granted the category of city, on 21 July 1823, when the provinces of Sonora and Sinaloa separated by decree from Congress.
-In 1824, by the Constitutive Act of the Mexican Federation, Sinaloa and Sonora met again, forming the state of the West.
-On 13 October 1830, the provinces of Sonora and Sinaloa were definitively separated by decree, with the city of Culiacán designated capital of the state of Sinaloa.
-In 1861, during the conservative government of the French Intervention, prefectures were installed and the Municipalities Law was decreed that divided the Districts into City Councils.
+Culiacán was granted the category of city on 21 July 1823, when the provinces of Sonora and Sinaloa separated by decree from Congress.
+In 1824, by the Constitutive Act of the Mexican Federation, Sinaloa and Sonora reunited, forming the Estado de Occidente.
+On 13 October 1830, the provinces of Sonora and Sinaloa were definitively separated by decree, with the city of Culiacán designated the capital of the state of Sinaloa.
+In 1861, during the conservative government of the French Intervention, prefectures were installed, and the Municipalities Law was enacted that divided the Districts into City Councils.
 The Badiraguato District was suppressed and became part of the Culiacán District as a municipality.

 From 1859 to 1873, the capital of Sinaloa was moved from Culiacán to Mazatlán.
 In the Restored Republic, Governor Eustaquio Buelna confronted the merchants of the port.
-He returned to Culiacán and the Local Congress gave it the status of capital of the state.
+He returned to Culiacán, and the Local Congress gave it the status of capital of the state.